-The Board will formally acknowledge receipt of an appeal, including the name of the DEP project manager assigned to the specific appeal.
-The notice of appeal, any materials accepted by the Board Chair as supplementary evidence, and any materials submitted in response to the appeal will be sent to Board members with a recommendation from DEP staff.
-Persons filing appeals and interested persons are notified in advance of the date set for Board consideration of an appeal or request for public hearing.
+The Board will formally acknowledge receipt of an appeal, and will provide the name of the DEP project manager assigned to the specific appeal.
+The notice of appeal, any materials accepted by the Board Chair as supplementary evidence, any materials submitted in response to the appeal, and relevant excerpts from the DEP's application review file will be sent to Board members with a recommended decision from DEP staff.
+The appellant, the license holder if different from the appellant, and any interested persons are notified in advance of the date set for Board consideration of an appeal or request for public hearing.
+The appellant and the license holder will have an opportunity to address the Board at the Board meeting.
 With or without holding a public hearing, the Board may affirm, amend, or reverse a Commissioner decision or remand the matter to the Commissioner for further proceedings.
-The Board will notify the appellant, a license holder, and interested persons of its decision.
+The Board will notify the appellant, the license holder, and interested persons of its decision.